projectbank/Documentatie/README.md

 An example request would look like this: http://bowero.nl/api/clients/transfer.php?nuid=D0CC76A5&pin=0901&amount=300&recipient=SU65USSR182763.

 The result is the balance after the transfer.
 Just like with the balance requests, this can return `0`.
-This might be because the balance after the transfer is really 0, but it can also be because the transfer did not succeed.
-It is your own responsibility to check everything before calling this function.
+If this happens, your transfer was succesful.

 #### Response